mrsimpson/slides-data-in-motion/slides.md

 </style>

 <!--
-Streaming data architecture facilitates the implementation of advanced analytics techniques, such as **machine learning, predictive analytics, and anomaly detection**, in real-time.
+Streaming data architecture facilitates the implementation of advanced analytics techniques, such as **machine learning, predictive analytics, and anomaly detection**, in real time.

 This allows organizations to uncover hidden patterns, identify emerging trends, and detect anomalies as they occur, enabling proactive decision-making and risk mitigation.